 Click to download Membership Fee Structure

-§3.
-The Association is authorised to establish any regional structures as may be necessary to carry out its activities.
+2.3 The Board of Directors of the Association is authorised to establish any regional structures as may be necessary to carry out its activities.

-1. Facilitating, on an international basis, collective and/or centralised management of reproduction, making available, distribution and other relevant rights in copyright text- and image-based works through the cooperation of national Reproduction Rights Organisations (hereinafter referred to as "RROs"), as set out in the Guidelines attached to these Statutes.
+1. Facilitating, on an international basis, collective and/or centralized management of reproduction, making available, distribution and other relevant rights in copyright text- and image-based works through the cooperation of national Reproduction Rights Organisations (hereinafter referred to as "RROs"), as set out in the internal rules.

 3. Promoting and encouraging the rights referred to in Article 3.1.1.

-§2.
-The activities that the Association intends to carry out, in order to achieve its objectives are the following:
+3.2 The activities that the Association intends to carry out in order to achieve its objectives are the following:

-• Promoting all joint attempts by authors or publishers of any country to create Reproduction Rights Organisations (RRO).
+1. Promoting all joint attempts by authors or publishers of any country to create Reproduction Rights Organisations (RROs).

-• Defining efficient methods for the conveyance of rights and fees between rights holders and users in compliance with the principle of national
+3. Defining efficient methods for the conveyance of rights and fees between rights holders and users in compliance with the principle of national treatment.

-§4.
-IFRRO will focus on the common interests of its member organisations.
-In the event of legitimate differences, IFRRO will strive to promote understanding, cooperation and positive discussion amongst its members in accordance with the scientific, cultural and educational nature of the Association.
+3.4 The Association will focus on the common interests of its member organisations.
+In the event of legitimate differences, the Association will strive to promote understanding, cooperation and positive discussion amongst its members in accordance with the scientific, cultural and educational nature of the Association.

 Article 4.
 Membership Categories

-§2.
-The Association consists of RRO Members, Associate RRO Members, Provisional RRO Members and Creator and Publisher Association Members.
+4.1 The Association consists of RRO Members, Associate RRO Members, Provisional RRO Members and Creator or Publisher Association Members.

 Article 5.
 Admission and membership

-§1.
-The Board of Directors, after considering the recommendations by the Membership Committee, shall approve the admission of new members.
+5.1 The Board of Directors shall approve the admission of new members.

-§2.
-Any member may appeal the membership decisions of the Board of Directors during the General Meeting of IFRRO.
-The General Meeting has the power to reverse the Board of Directors’ decision.
+5.2 Any member may appeal against the membership decisions of the Board of Directors to the General Assembly of the Association.
+The General Assembly has the power to reverse the Board of Directors’ decision.

-§1.
-A member organisation can terminate its membership by giving the Board of Directors three months written notice before the end of the IFRRO financial year.
+6.1 A member can terminate its membership by giving the Board of Directors three months written notice before the end of the Association’s financial year.

-§4.
-The member whose membership has been terminated can appeal against that termination to the General Meeting.
+6.4 The member whose membership has been terminated can appeal against that termination to the General Assembly.

-§5.
-The General Meeting, legally constituted as per Article 8, has the power to overrule the Board’s decision by a two- thirds majority of members present or represented.
-The management body, i.e. the Board, can suspend the party in question until the decision of the General Meeting.
+6.5 The General Assembly has the power to overrule the Board’s decision by a two- thirds majority of members present or represented.

 Article 7.
 Membership fees structure